AnimaRain/ShootAR/README.md

 ```
 where `<directory>` is the path to the desired location to download the files.

+### Compiling into APK
+Decompress the files if downloaded the ZIP or tarball version.

-Create folder `apk` in the
+Create a folder named "apk" in the root of the project.
+(Technically, any folder would
+be fine, but we have instructed git to ignore this one.)

-Decompress the files and open the project folder in Unity:
+Open the project folder in Unity:
 * go to `File` –> `Build Settings...`
 * if the selected platform is not Android, select it and hit the `Switch Platform` button
 * set build system to `Gradle`